openedx/edx-documentation/en_us/video/source/video_uploads.rst

   Processing continues at video hosting sites for 24 hours after you upload a file.

+* **Imported** files were imported into Studio along with the other assets of a previously exported course.
+Imported files are often already included in course components, and they are ready for learners to view in the LMS.

 * **Failed** files did not complete processing successfully.
 Verify that you can play your original .mp4 or .mov file and that it meets the other specifications for successful video processing.
 See :ref:`Specifications for